MicrosoftDocs/azure-docs/articles/active-directory/develop/configure-token-lifetimes.md

 ms.reviewer: hirsin, jlu, annaba
 ---
 # Configure token lifetime policies (preview)
 You can specify the lifetime of an access, SAML, or ID token issued by Microsoft identity platform.
 You can set token lifetimes for all apps in your organization, for a multi-tenant (multi-organization) application, or for a specific service principal in your organization.
+For more info, read [configurable token lifetimes](active-directory-configurable-token-lifetimes.md).

-In this section, we walk through a common policy scenario that can help you impose new rules for:
+In this section, we walk through a common policy scenario that can help you impose new rules for token lifetime.

-* Token lifetime
-* Token max age

 In the example, you learn how to create a policy that requires users to authenticate more frequently in your web app.

 ## Get started
 To get started, do the following steps: